There’s a troubling pattern in Australian business.

 The businesses that extract real value from brand think differently.

-They understand that brand isn’t something you do once.
-It’s the central operating system for how a business shows up, behaves and grows.
+They understand that brand isn’t something you do once and file away.
+It’s the central operating system for how a business shows up, behaves and creates value.

-Only 29% of businesses in our State of Business Branding research conduct structured brand reviews.
+Only 29% of businesses in our research conduct structured brand reviews.
+The rest handle brand work reactively, based on available capacity or when something feels urgently broken.

 The businesses closing the Brand Action Gap don’t just audit their brands, they assign ownership.